-(Pocket-lint) - Building your own gaming PC can be one of the most rewarding experiences, not just the satisfaction of completing a build and turning it on, but the feeling you get every time you game.
-Playing on a machine you built yourself is a special feeling.
+(Pocket-lint) - Building your own gaming PC can be a super rewarding experience, not just because of the satisfaction of completing a build and turning it on, but also due to the proud feeling you get every time you game.
+Playing on a machine you built yourself is something special.

-In this guide, we'll be showing you how to build a mid-range/budget gaming PC with the essential parts for a machine that will keep you gaming happily for a few years without leaving you in a mountain of debt.
+In this guide, we'll be showing you how to build a mid-range gaming PC with the essential parts for a machine that will keep you gaming happily for a few years, without leaving you in a mountain of debt.

-We'll be talking you through the steps, the things you’ll need to think about and all the considerations along the way.
+We'll be talking you through the steps, the things you’ll need to think about and any other considerations along the way.

 Budgeting your gaming PC

-Before you can get started, you'll need to consider your budget.
+Before you can get started, you'll need to consider your budget - this really is a key step!
 If you want to keep costs down, you'll need to think about the essential parts and the ones that aren't easy to upgrade in future.
-No point in building a good PC now that you'll have to abandon in a year or two because the foundations are massively out of date.
+There's no point in building a good PC now, only to have to abandon it in a year or two because the foundations are massively out of date.

 If you're looking to save money, you don't necessarily need the newest and best parts either.
 Older generations of CPU, motherboard and more might be cheaper but still work well enough to last you for a long time.